unbit/uwsgi-docs/SNI.rst

 uWSGI 2.0 added support for SNI in the subscription system.

-The https/spdy router and the sslrouter can dinamically load certificates and keys from the paths specified in a subscription packet:
+The https/spdy router and the sslrouter can dynamically load certificates and keys from the paths specified in a subscription packet:

 .. code-block:: sh